Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Abstract

 \section{Abstract}

 Text-to-image generative models are a new and powerful way to generate visual artwork.
-The free-form nature of text as interaction is double-edged; while users have access to an infinite range of generations, they also must engage in brute-force trial and error with the text prompt when the result quality is poor.
-We conduct a study exploring what prompt components and model parameters can help produce coherent outputs.
-In particular, we study prompts structured to include subject and style and investigate success and failure modes within these dimensions.
-Our evaluation of 5493 generations over the course of five experiments spans 49 abstract and concrete subjects as well as 51 abstract and figurative styles.
-From this evaluation, we present design guidelines that can help people find better outcomes from text-to-image generative models.
+However, the open-ended nature of text as interaction is double-edged; while users can input anything and have access to an infinite range of generations, they also must engage in brute-force trial and error with the text prompt when the result quality is poor.
+We conduct a study exploring what prompt keywords and model hyperparameters can help produce coherent outputs.
+In particular, we study prompts structured to include subject and style keywords and investigate success and failure modes of these prompts.
+Our evaluation of 5493 generations over the course of five experiments spans 51 abstract and concrete subjects as well as 51 abstract and figurative styles.
+From this evaluation, we present design guidelines that can help people produce better outcomes from text-to-image generative models.